Gary W. Cole, MD, FAAD

 - Creams: Two additional types of medication that help seborrhea are cortisone creams and antifungal creams.

 - Corticosteroid creams reduce inflammation.
-You can buy them over the counter in either 0.5% or 1% concentrations.
+These can be purchased over the counter in either 0.5% or 1% concentrations.
 They are safe to use on the face and will often help in just a couple of days when applied twice daily.
 These products also are available as scalp lotions that are applied once a day, preferably on damp hair after shampooing.
-You can use scalp corticosteroid creams together with medicated shampoos.
+One can use scalp corticosteroid creams together with medicated shampoos.